Frequently asked questions

 When is the closing date for registration?

-The final online registration date is Friday 30 August 2013 and phone and postal entries will close on Friday 6 September 2012.
+The final online registration date is Monday 15 September 2014.
 Please note that if the event registration is full, we will close earlier than stated.
+No registrations will be accepted on the day.

 Why do I need to pay a registration fee?